segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 ## How I'm Adapting (And You Can Too)

-Assuming you've got a solid technical foundation (and no, that doesn't just mean coding—data, design, PM all count), here's how I'm navigating the AI shift in my career.
+Assuming you've got a solid technical foundation (and no, that doesn't just mean coding, data, design, PM all count), here's how I'm navigating the AI shift in my career.
 Hopefully it sparks some ideas for yours too:

 <details markdown="1">
 <summary>Let AI Handle The Boring Stuff</summary>